Carbo-Gautier/Annotations-de-OMRGCv2_11223010.136/README.md

 -Repeated phylogenetic analyses with different study groups and outgroups to refine taxonomic assignment and investigate potential horizontal gene transfer.

 This approach helped refine the functional annotation of a sequence, identify a novel protein related to known families, and contribute to the understanding of planktonic marine biodiversity.

+# Scientific review Project – Influence of Neanderthal Introgressions on Modern Human Pathologies

+As part of this project, I conducted a literature review summarizing the current scientific understanding of the impact of Neanderthal genetic introgressions on the health of modern human populations.
+The work involved analyzing and synthesizing published studies, highlighting Neanderthal-derived genomic regions associated with complex pathologies, and discussing their potential role in shaping present-day disease susceptibility.

 ## License